-No city in Ireland connects the kaleidoscope of historical dots more colorfully than Derry, which is in British-ruled Northern Ireland.
-Small and pretty, the city is a welcoming and manageable place for visitors — and most of its sights can be covered easily on foot.
+Small and pretty, Derry offers visitors a welcoming and manageable place to appreciate Northern Ireland's intriguing history — and most of its sights can be covered easily on foot.

 Now a worthy tourist destination with the best city walls in Ireland, during the 20th century, sectarian struggles plagued Derry.
 When Ireland was divvied up between the North and the Republic in the early 1920s, Derry's waterway — the River Foyle — was a logical border.
 But, for sentimental and economic reasons, the Protestant North kept all of this predominantly Catholic Nationalist city.
 Subsequently, the two sides have fought over its status.